 Student Printed Name:

 Student Signature:

 School:

 Class: -

 Date:

-I understand that my failure to return this acknowledgement will not relieve me or my child from being responsible for knowing or complying with School and School District rules, policies and procedures.
+I understand that my failure to return this ack complying with School and School District rule knowledgement will not relieve me or my child from being responsible for k es, policies and procedures. nowing c

 Parent/Guardian Printed Name:

 Parent/Guardian Signature:

 Date:

-I have been given access to a copy of the handbook and understood that these are the policies and expectations for Gard Elementary School.
+\I have been given access to a copy of the handbook and understood that these are the policies and expectations for Gard Elementary School.